Domestic partnership in Washington (state)

-State Registered Domestic Partnerships (SRDP) in Washington were created in 2007 following the Andersen v.
+State-registered domestic partnerships (SRDP) in Washington were created in 2007 following the Andersen v.
 King County decision.
-Subsequent legislation has made an SRDP the equivalent of marriage under state law.
-As a result of the legalization of same-sex marriage in the state, from June 30, 2014, SRDP will be available only when at least one of the partners is sixty-two years of age or older.
+Subsequent legislation made an SRDP the equivalent of marriage under state law.
+As a result of the legalization of same-sex marriage in the state, starting on June 30, 2014, SRDPs became available only when at least one of the partners was sixty-two years of age or older.

-History of Washington Domestic Partnerships
+History of Washington domestic partnerships

 Beginnings

 In its Andersen v.
 King County decision, the Washington Supreme Court noted the Legislature was free to revisit any law it had previously enacted.
 Lacking sufficient votes to change the marriage laws, the Legislature worked to pass a domestic partnership law.
 After much debate, lawmakers approved a bill on April 10, 2007. conferring eleven of the rights of marriage to same-sex couples and opposite-sex couples (when at least one of the individuals is over the age of 62).
 Governor Christine Gregoire signed the bill April 21, 2007, and the law took effect on July 22, 2007.

 The first partnerships were registered July 23, 2007, the first business day after the law's effective date.
 More than 100 couples registered on the first day — some showing up as early as 4 a.m.

 Expansion

 Similar to California's incremental approach with its domestic partnership laws, the Washington Legislature has expanded the scope of partnerships.
 On March 4, 2008, lawmakers approved adding over 170 rights and responsibilities to domestic partnerships.
 The bill was signed by Governor Gregoire on March 12, 2008.
 Washington domestic partners do not need to re-register to take advantage of the new benefits.
 Because of the significant changes in 2008, the Secretary of State's office mailed a letter to the last known address of each SRDP informing them of the changes.
 The new law became effective on June 12, 2008.

-Lawmakers backing the domestic partnership legislation have been open in stating that their ultimate intent is to expand marriage laws to include same-sex couples and that they see the creation and expansion of domestic partnerships as steps toward that goal.
-To that end, civil marriage equality bills have been introduced to encourage discussion.
+Lawmakers backing the domestic partnership legislation were open in stating that their ultimate intent was to expand marriage laws to include same-sex couples and that they saw the creation and expansion of domestic partnerships as steps toward that goal.
+To that end, civil marriage equality bills were also introduced to encourage discussion.

 2009

 "Everything but marriage"

 Like California, lawmakers continued to extend the rights and responsibilities of domestic partners.
-Legislation introduced on January 28, 2009 intended to provide "everything but marriage" to domestic partners.
+Legislation introduced on January 28, 2009, intended to provide "everything but marriage" to domestic partners.
 Senate Bill 5688 would amend many state laws and place domestic partnership on an equal footing with civil marriage.
 Despite the attempts to provide equal benefits to domestic partners, the law does not change Washington's restriction against same-sex marriages.

 "Although we view this as an improvement that provides real and concrete protections to same-sex partners, it's an inadequate substitute for marriage," said Representative Jamie Pedersen, the House sponsor of the bill.

-The legislation cleared the Senate on March 10, 2009 and the House on April 15, 2009.
+The legislation cleared the Senate on March 10, 2009, and the House on April 15, 2009.
 Governor Gregoire signed it into law on May 18, 2009.